 - Sumac, Coconut, and Tomato Watermelon Salad by Jess G. from Luvo

 Share your best salad recipes and tips in the comments section!
-Be sure to unlock a coupon to use on your next Luvo purchase and sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.
+We’d love to know.
+And don’t forget to sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.